-10 of the Top Modern Age Key Issue Comics to Date
+The Top 10 Most Valuable Modern Age Key Issue Comics to Date

 Love them or hate them, some Modern Age comics can be quite valuable.
-The recent onslaught of comic book-based movies and television shows has caused the value of quite a few (those previously thought to be worthless) to skyrocket.
+The recent onslaught of comic book-based movies and television shows has caused the value of quite a few (some of which were previously thought to be worthless) to skyrocket.

-This is especially true for Modern Age titles, like the Walking Dead #1, that had low first print runs.
+This is especially true for Modern Age titles that had low first print runs like the Walking Dead #1.
 This article will list a few of the most valuable Modern Age comics.
-Some of the more recent entries made the list due to the hype surrounding the announcement of new shows based on their stories.
+Some of the more recent entries made the list due to the hype surrounding the announcements of new shows based on their stories.

 Oh, yes, and for the purpose of this list, we will define the Modern Age as the era from 1992 until the present.
 Sorry, I won't include Copper Age books (1984-1991), and this will not deal with the CGC Signature Series.
 Only CGC Universal will be the basis of value and why these comics are on this list.

 It will also exclude variant covers with over-inflated prices upon initial release that quickly go down in value.
 The comics listed are from various publishers.
-They are issues that could've been gotten relatively cheaply and have steadily increased in value.
+They are issues that could've once been acquired relatively cheaply and have steadily increased in value.

 1. The Walking Dead #1